12 Digital Branding Trends for Reaching Customers

 Digital Experience Platforms (DXP)

-As customers engage across more digital touchpoints, brands risk fragmented, inconsistent experiences that erode loyalty.
+As customers engage across more digital touchpoints, brands risk creating fragmented and inconsistent experiences that erode loyalty.
 A digital experience platform (DXP) solves this.

 DXPs unite cross-channel content, commerce and customer data onto a single platform.
 Benefits include: